Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Results

 \subsection{Effect of Calibrated Gaussian Predictions on Planning}

-Under our uncertainty-aware MPC formulation (Eq~\ref{eq:MPC}), uncertainty calibration of predicted trajectories (i.e., closer to zero $\overline{|\Delta \mathbb{ESV}|}$) influence planning performance through the stage cost and safety constraints.
-Consequently, evaluating a predictor solely based on ADE as the only factor that affects planning and assuming that a lower ADE necessarily leads to superior planning performance is not generally valid.
-Therefore, running an extensive set of planning experiment on the real-world scenarios is necessary to evaluate the downstream effect of each predictor.
+Under our uncertainty-aware MPC formulation (Eq.~\ref{eq:MPC}), uncertainty calibration (i.e., lower $\overline{|\Delta \mathbb{ESV}|}$) influences planning through the stage cost and safety constraints.
+Consequently, ADE alone is insufficient to evaluate a trajectory predictor, as lower ADE does not necessarily translate to better planning performance.
+We therefore evaluate each predictor in real-world planning scenarios to assess its downstream impact.

-Table~\ref{table:tp result} reports the planning performance of each trajectory predictor on a fixed set of scenarios extracted from the test portion of the real-world datasets.
-We observe that higher planning success rates are achieved when confidence levels are better calibrated, meaning $\overline{|\Delta \mathbb{ESV}|}$ is sufficiently close to zero.
+Table~\ref{table:tp result} reports the planning performance of each trajectory predictor on a fixed set of scenarios from the test portion of the real-world datasets.
+We observe that higher planning success rate is achieved when confidence levels are better calibrated, meaning $\overline{|\Delta \mathbb{ESV}|}$ is sufficiently close to zero.
 In particular, models trained with our loss function that lead to a substantial reduction in $\overline{|\Delta \mathbb{ESV}|}$, attain higher success rates (see Fig.~\ref{fig: table}).
-In contrast, marginal reductions in calibration error that do not move $\overline{|\Delta \mathbb{ESV}|}$ close to zero such as SLSTM on ETH and DSTIGCN on HOTEL, fail to yield noticeable improvements in planning performance.
+In contrast, modest reductions in calibration error, such as for SLSTM on ETH and DSTIGCN on HOTEL, do not yield noticeable planning improvements

 A trade-off of using the trajectory predictors trained with our loss function is a moderate increase in navigation time and path length.
-Unlike baseline models trained with the original NLL loss, which are prone to produce over-confident or under-confident uncertainty estimates, models trained with our loss function predict better calibrated Gaussian distributions.
+Unlike models trained with the NLL loss, which are prone to produce over- or under-confident uncertainty estimates, models trained with our loss function predict better calibrated Gaussian distributions.
 As a result, compared to scenarios with mildly over-confident predictions, the planner may instead select longer detours or wait for pedestrians to pass in order to safely satisfy collision constraints (see Fig.~\ref{planning}).
 This safer behavior is beneficial, as it leads to a reduction in intrusion rate and promotes safer navigation.